 Adolf Hitler led Germany throughout World War Two.
-Adolf Hitler killed himself on April 30th, 1945 – just days before Germany’s unconditional surrender.
-Berlin was about to fall to the Russians and defeat for Nazi Germany was obvious.
+His desire to create an aryan race was paramount in his ethos and political campaigns.
 Hitler had no intention of letting the Russians capture him and putting him on trial – hence his suicide.
 How did Adolf Hitler rise to such power in Germany – a power that was to see Germany devastated by May 1945 when World War Two ended in the west?

 Adolf Hitler was born on April 20th 1889 in a small Austrian town called Braunau, near to the German border.

 His father – Alois – was fifty-one when Hitler was born.
 He was short-tempered, strict and brutal.
 It is known that he frequently hit the young Hitler.
 Alois had an elder son from a previous marriage but he had ended up in jail for theft.
 Alois was determined that Hitler was not going to go down the same road – hence his brutal approach to bringing up Hitler.
 The background of Alois was a potential source of embarrassment for the future leader of Nazi Germany.

 Hitler’s father was the illegitimate child of a cook named (Maria Anna) Schicklegruber.
 This cook, the grandmother of Adolf Hitler, was working for a Jewish family named Frankenberger, when she became pregnant.
 Frankenberger paid Schicklegruber, a paternity allowance from the time of the child’s birth up to his fourteenth year.From a secret report by the Nazi Hans Frank.